 A chicken is a living creature and comes with its health issues.
 When observing your flock, always keep an eye on possible chicken health problems.

-We'll comment on some of the most common chicken health problems and the possible solution to the problem.
+We’ll comment on some of the most common chicken health problems and the possible solutions to the problem.